-Floating is an experience of ultimate peace and relaxation in which you spend one-hour in a private, specialized pod, filled with twelve inches of highly-saturated salt water.
+Floating is an experience of ultimate peace and relaxation in which you spend an hour in a private, specialized pod, filled with twelve inches of highly-saturated salt water.
 This causes you to float completely and effortlessly atop the water, experiencing near zero-gravity.

 What if I am claustrophobic?

-People who say they are afraid to use the tank because they are claustrophobic probably assume that they will be confined to an enclosed space.
-Our float pods are spacious (8ft long and 6ft wide), allowing one to put his/her arms over their head, out to the sides, and sit up in the pod if necessary.
+Our float pods are spacious (8ft long and 6ft wide), allowing a person to put his/her arms over their head, out to the sides, and sit up in the pod if necessary.
 Although many choose to float in complete darkness, inside lighting is available and at the control of the floater.
-You can also use the tank with the door open if you wish.
+You may also use float with the tank door open if you wish.
 You are in control of the situation, and can get in and out whenever you want.
 Use the floating experience in a way that is comfortable for you.

 How do you clean the tanks?

-We offer comprehensive hygiene and safety in our spa.
-For your protection, the water in the float tank is completely filtered 5 times through a high-tech filtration system after each float session.
+The water in the float tank contains 900 lb of epsom salt and is completely filtered 5 times through a high-tech filtration system after each float session.
 The cleaning process includes 1-micron filtration, Germicidal UV lamps, and an Advanced Oxidation Process (chlorine, bromine, and peroxide solutions), making the water more sanitary than a swimming pool or hot tub.
-This protocol was developed by both the manufacturer and is in compliance with the Florida Health Department rules for public pool safety.
+This protocol was developed by the manufacturer and is in compliance with the Florida Health Department rules for public pool safety.

 How long do people usually stay in the tank?

-Are there situations and conditions in which I will not be permitted or should refrain to use the flotation tank?
+Are there situations and conditions in which I will not be permitted or should refrain from using the flotation tank?